stencila/stencila/README.md

 The [Makefile](Makefile) defines the required version of each of these libraries and `make cpp-requires` will build and install them in the `cpp/requires` directory.We have taken this approach of local installs to avoid clashes with different versions that may already be globally installed on your machine.
 Local installation is unusual for C/C++ libraries but allows for better management of dependencies and is a modern approach used in other languages (e.g. [virtualenv for Python](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) and the [Node package manager](https://www.npmjs.org/doc/cli/npm-install.html))

-We link statically to these libraries and distribute a large dynamic library for each Stencila module (e.g R and Python packages).
+We link statically to these libraries and distribute a large dynamic library for each Stencila package (e.g R and Python packages).
 On Linux this requires that all libraries are compiled with Position Independent Code (i.e. -fPIC gcc flag).
 An alternative would be to link dynamically to these libraries and then do some dependency checking on the user's machine to see which dynamic libaries need to be installed.
 Whilst distributing a large static library is not ideal, at present it is preferred over doing the more complex dependency checking which includes ensuring the right version of libraries is available.
 See [here](http://stackoverflow.com/questions/1412080/distributing-with-boost-library) and [here](http://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html) for further discussion.

+#### Building and testing with Vagrant

+[Vagrant](https://www.vagrantup.com/) is a tool for creating lightweight, reproducible, and portable development environments.
+If you want to build Stencila for different operating systems or architectures we recommend using Vagrant.
+The [Vagrantfile](Vagrantfile) includes multiple virtual machine (VM) configurations and uses the provisioning scripts to setup each VM with the tools needed to build Stencila.
+See the comments at the top of the [Vagrantfile](Vagrantfile) for instructions.